haileytapia/portfolio/Numbers.md

 {: .fs-5 : .fw-300 }

 {: .about }
-> During my internship, Splunk changed its documentation style to use numerals for most numbers.
+> During my internship, Splunk changed its documentation style to use numerals instead of words for most numbers.
 I wrote the following guidance for the new style.

 Navigate to a section of this page using the following table of contents: